ibi-group/trimet-mod-otp/README.md

 yarn build
 ```

 This will build three files in the `dist/` directory: `index.html`, `bundle.js`, and `styles.css`.
 These files can then be deployed to any public-facing web server.
+Note: if deploying to a URL subdirectory, the path must match the `reactRouter.basename` property specified in `config.yml`.